coin is 1.75 inches in diameter.

 God as a tool to bring an end to the corrupt Judean government.

 This side of the coin shows a heart and feather being weighed on a scale.
-This imagery
+This

-told "You have been weighed on the scales and found wanting."
+is told "You have been weighed on the scales and found wanting."
 The

 text at the bottom says "sun and moon stood still in the heavens."